The Bohemian Jungle is a beautifully choreographed riad, close to the spice square in Marrakech.

 It’s important when visiting Marrakech to make sure you’re purchasing a genuine Berber rug.

-There are a few scams, so be aware before you get whisked away to a shop by a friendly local.
+There are a few scams, so be mindful before you get whisked away to a shop by a friendly local, promising you the best quality and prices.

 Les Nomads de Marrakech has a great reputation and can ship rugs back home for you.

-A brief history of the indigenous people of Morocco.
+A brief history of the indigenous people of North Africa.

-The Berbers, also known as the Amazigh, are an indigenous group native to North Africa, with a history stretching back thousands of years.
+Berbers, also known as Amazigh, are an indigenous group native to North Africa, with a history stretching back thousands of years.

 They have lived across a vast region encompassing modern-day Morocco, Algeria, Tunisia, Libya, Mali, and Niger.